piyush1703/Wish-shell/README.md

   separated by whitespace from the others.
 A typical usage would be like this:
   `wish> path /bin /usr/bin`, which would add `/bin` and `/usr/bin` to the search path of the shell.
-If the user sets path to be empty, then the shell should not be able to run any programs (except built-in commands).
+If the user sets path to be empty, then the shell is not be able to run any programs (except built-in commands).
 The `path` command always overwrites the old path with the newly specified path.